mmtk/mmtk-core/docs/userguide/src/portingguide/debugging/assertions.md

 These usually include checks that are too expensive (even in a debug build) that we do not want to enable by default.

-It is generally a good idea to make sure your MMTk binding can pass all the assertions (including `extreme_assertions`).
+You should make sure your MMTk binding can pass all the assertions (including `extreme_assertions`).